DevHankering/asp.net_core_web_api_reference_project/README.md

    1. **Role Creation**: You define and create roles for your application, such as "Admin", "User", "Reader", or "Editor", depending on the needs of your application.
 This is done by creating instances of the `IdentityRole` class and adding them to the `RoleManager<IdentityRole>`.
    2. **Role Assignment**: You assign users to these roles using the `UserManager<TUser>` and `RoleManager<IdentityRole>` services, typically by calling `AddToRoleAsync` on the user manager.
 Once a user is assigned a role, they inherit the permissions associated with that role.
    3. **Role-based Authorization**: Once roles are assigned to users, you can use role-based authorization to restrict access to parts of your application.
 For example, you can use attributes like `[Authorize(Roles = "Admin")]` to specify that only users in the "Admin" role can access certain pages or perform certain actions.
+      ## Summary of `IdentityRole`
+      - `IdentityRole` is a class used to represent a role in ASP.NET Core Identity, which is part of the user authentication and authorization system.
+      - It is typically used to manage user roles and assign permissions based on those roles.
+      - Roles are created and assigned to users, and role-based authorization helps control access to different parts of the application.